gabrielpc1190/Home_Assistant_JBD-BMS-USR-DR302-RS485-to-TCP-using-MQTT-and-JBDTool/README.md

 # Home_Assistant_JBD-BMS-USR-DR302-RS485-to-TCP-using-MQTT-and-JBDTool
-This is basic information on how to use the JBD BMS LIFEPO (Overkill Solar) RS485 interface connected to the RS485 to TCP adapter USR-DR302 in Home Assistant, using jbdtool or jbd for Windows to publish MQTT messages to MQTT broker on Home Assistant
+This is basic information on how to use the JBD BMS LIFEPO (Overkill Solar) RS485 interface connected to the RS485 to TCP adapter USR-DR302 in Home Assistant, using jbdtool or jbd for Windows to publish MQTT messages to MQTT broker on Home Assistant.
+If you want to use the container with jbdtool integrated, check my repo: https://github.com/gabrielpc1190/jbdtool

 This is basic information on how to use the JBD BMS (Overkill Solar) on RS485 connected to the RS485 to TCP adapter USR-DR302 in Home Assistant, using jbdtool or jbd for Windows to push to MQTT broker on Home Assistant: (sorry, I needed to include all key words for better search results ;-))